Allogeneic stem cell transplants

 Once your blood stem cells have engrafted, your blood counts start to rise, and you are otherwise well enough, it is time to leave the transplant unit.
 Generally the doctors like to keep you close to the hospital where you have had your transplant, so that they can keep a close eye on you during the early weeks of your recovery.
 In the early weeks and months after your transplant you will need to come in to the hospital or clinic regularly so that the doctor can check your blood counts, see how you are progressing and deal with any problems that may arise.

 Although the stem cells have engrafted, your body will take some time to recover to a normal level of functioning.
 This may take up to six months.
 While many of the side effects of a stem cell transplant last for a short time, some can last longer.
-Some side effects persist for months and occasionally years after the transplant.
+Some side effects, such as graft versus host disease (GvHD), persist for months and occasionally years after the transplant.